williamouyang/okta.github.io/_source/_standards/OAuth/index.md

 You can request a token with the endpoint [`/oauth2/:authorizationServerId/v1/token`](/docs/api/resources/oauth2.html#request-a-token).

-The grant type and scope in your request, as well as configurations set in the Custom Authorization Server, determine which tokens are returned.
-For details, see [Response Parameters](/docs/api/resources/oauth2.html#response-parameters-1).
+The grant type and scope in your request, as well as configurations set in the Custom Authorization Server, determine which tokens are returned and what they contain.
+For details, see [Response Parameters](/docs/api/resources/oauth2.html#response-parameters-1) and [Custom claim configuration](#custom-claim-configuration).

 ## Access Policies